 - A loss of authentic relationships

 There is another way to face change – take hold of it.
 Seniors who are able to seize control of how their lives change adjust wonderfully to residential assisted living.
-In order for a senior to do this, a supportive family with keen listening skills is necessary.
-Likewise, the staff at the residential assisted living home need to be able to support, listen, and co-direct these transitions.
+In order for a senior in-home care to do this, a supportive family with keen listening skills is necessary.
+Likewise, the staff at the assisted living facility need to be able to support, listen, and co-direct these transitions.
 If they insist staying in their home, you may consider hiring home care professionals instead.

 So, how does this happen?
 How do seniors with their families come together and face a very hard change that impacts the entire family?
 What practical steps and strategies can be employed to make sure seniors experience their golden years in the way they desire and deserve amid change?
 Here are some effective tips for easing this transition.